redpanda-data/connect/website/docs/components/http/about.md

 By default Benthos will serve traffic over HTTP.
 In order to enforce TLS and serve traffic exclusively over HTTPS you must provide a `cert_file` and `key_file` path in your config, which point to a file containing a certificate and a matching private key for the server respectively.

 If the certificate is signed by a certificate authority, the `cert_file` should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.

+## Enabling BasicAuth

+By default Benthos does not do any sort of authentication.
+Set `basic_auth.username` and `basic_auth.password` to enforce Basic authentication on all endpoints.

 ## Endpoints